aragon/geo-browser-contracts/README_DEPLOYMENT.md

 MGMT_DAO_INITIAL_EDITORS="0x1234,0x2345,0x3456,0x4567..." # Comma separated addresses

 3) Run the following command:
-$ npx ts-node scripts/managing-dao-setup.ts
+$ yarn managing-dao-setup
 ```

 By running the `managing-dao-setup.ts` script, you will be:

 1. Asking the [PSP from OSx](#1-deploy-osx) to run `prepareInstallation()` and deploy a new Governance plugin instance
-2. Ask the Managing DAO to `execute()` an action that calls `applyInstallation()` of the deployed plugin
+2. Ask the Managing DAO to call `applyInstallation()` on the PSP for the deployed plugin
-3. Calling `execute()` on the Managing DAO so that the deployment wallet can no longer execute actions on the DAO
+3. Make the Managing DAO revoke the remaining deployment wallet permissions
 4. Checking that the Managing DAO's permissions are correctly configured